-Interested in learning more?
+Interested in learning more about Healthy Communities?
 Contact Kristin Hughes Srour, Director of Special Olympics Global Health Programs, at email@example.com

 Access materials designed to give users an overview of Healthy Communities and year-round health programming.
 Learn how Special Olympics Healthy Athletes® events and Healthy Communities programming are closely-linked and complementary for maximum impact on the health and well-being of athletes.